marcosgonzalezmarcial/amara-frontend/README.md

   </ol>
 </details>

-In this project template I want to show my skills as a front-end developer.
-It is basically a retail and fashion Ecommerce landing page fully responsive for all devices, built using HTML, CSS (Sass), and JavaScript.
-It consists in a template for a Jamstack project wich aims to show DOM manipulation skills and javascript proficient use.
+This project is a fashion website  and its goal is to show my skills as a front-end developer.
+It is basically a retail and fashion Ecommerce home page fully responsive for all devices, built using HTML, CSS (Sass), and JavaScript.
+It aims to show the browser DOM apis manipulation skills trought javascript proficient use.

 You can see: